mit-ll-responsible-ai/hydra-zen/README.md

 These structured configs can be used to launch Hydra jobs (from CLI or within Python).
 They can also be serialized to yaml files.

-This section simply presents the ABCs of using hydra-zen to configure your project.
+This section presents the ABCs of using hydra-zen to configure your project.

 `builds(<target>, ...)` creates a dataclass that tells Hydra how to "build" `<target>` with both user-specified and auto-populated parameter values.